-Having great products or services or a great website design is very important in building a strong brand.
+Having quality products or services or a great website design is critical for building a strong brand.
 But it’s highly unlikely that people will visit your website every day, even if they like your company.
-If they follow you on social media, however, you can provide them with regular updates so that they maintain an interest in your business and you can build brand awareness.
+As social media followers they can get regular updates and maintain an interest in your business, which in turn increases brand awareness.

-With a skilled designer, it’s not too difficult to create nice-looking visual content for social media (you can even do it yourself with templates or DIY software like Canva).
-But for social media to be on brand, you’ll need designers to create consistent graphics that are in line with your brand identity: the look, values and messaging that you’ve previously defined or settled on.
+Any professional designer can create graphics for social media (you can even do it yourself with templates or DIY design tools like Canva).
+But for social media to be on brand, you need consistent graphics that are in line with your brand identity: the look, values and messaging outlined in your social media brand guide.

 It shows professionalism